 visit the 1930s gay members' club raided by police

-The National Trust recreate London’s greatest bohemian rendezvous as part of a project exploring the city’s queer club culture.
+The National Trust recreates London’s greatest bohemian rendezvous as part of a project exploring the city’s queer club culture.

 The Caravan was a queer friendly members club from 1934.
-It's the one we alighted on because the archival holdings the National Archives have on it are so incredibly rich, but what we know is that there were many such spaces around North Covent Garden, Soho, Fitzrovia...
-Those kind of bits of central London that were spaces in which gay people could come together and feel at ease with one another and be open about their sexuality in a way that was not possible out on the streets.
-These places were very important and, for us, the significance of the project is really marking 1967 and the partial decriminalisation of homosexuality.
+It's the one we alighted on because the archival holdings the National Archives has on it are so incredibly rich, but what we know is that there were many such spaces around North Covent Garden, Soho, Fitzrovia — those kind of bits of central London that were spaces in which gay people could come together and feel at ease with one another and be open about their sexuality in a way that was not possible out on the streets.
+These places were very important and, for us, the significance of the project is really marking 1967 and the partial decriminalization of homosexuality.
 There's a bit of celebration in so far as remembering these extraordinary spaces that existed, and then the much more serious story of the impact the prejudice of the era had on people's lives.

 What were the everyday prejudices faced by the community at the time?

 There's an extraordinary address to the police commissioner which really makes it very clear that a lot of local feeling was very much against the Caravan Club.
 The club actually only existed for two months, which is not unique at all to the Caravan.
 The common situation was these clubs would spring up and then quite quickly, police would be alerted by other members of the community who felt very strongly about not wanting these places to exist and these people too near them.
 And so then the police would start to observe the space or the club and then raid it and shut it down.

 How have you gone about recreating the club?